 There are over 200 joints in the human body.
 No wonder, we experience pain and/or stiffness in some of these joints at some points in our lives.

-While the joints give us the ability to bend, lift, and rotate many parts of our bodies, they also protect the bones forming a joint from friction and impact resulting from many of our activites.
+While the joints give us the ability to bend, lift, and rotate many parts of our bodies, they also protect the bones forming a joint from the friction and impact that result from many of our activities.

 However, injuries, infections, overuse or improper use of our joints, and lack of movement result in acute, and often chronic pain as the ligaments, joint capsule, or cartilage covering the ends of the bones start to stiffen, dry out, or become distorted.
 Moreover, tendons that cross these joints cause friction and decreased joint space as they shorten due to chronic muscle tension.

 Thus just living life provides many opportunities for joint injuries, or degeneration from wear and tear.

 Synovial joints, no matter how painful, need movement.

 Most of the joints affected are synovial joints that produce synovial fluid in their joint capsules to lubricate the joint, thus reducing friction and wear and tear on the cartilage covering the ends of the bones.